Leading by Listening (and Pair-Programming)

 What actually worked

-I asked about kids’ daycare pickups, energy peaks, and how each person liked to learn.
-The answers shaped sprint plans more than any Jira dashboard.
+I started by just asking questions.
+About kids' daycare pickups, energy peaks, how each person liked to learn.
+Those answers shaped sprint plans more than any Jira dashboard ever did.

-I grabbed the gnarliest legacy bug myself, narrated my thinking in Slack, and pushed the first refactor PR.
-Showing beats telling; the team mirrored the style guide and commit hygiene without a lecture.
+Then I grabbed the gnarliest legacy bug myself, narrated my thinking in Slack, and pushed the first refactor PR.
+Showing beats telling.
+The team mirrored the style guide and commit hygiene without a lecture.

 The shift